Thursday, July 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 The takeaway

-But in any case, either of these two is much better than using a third-party paid VPN service that makes you pay for giving away your online data.
+However, in any case, Instant Guard is much better than using a third-party paid VPN service that requires you to pay for sharing your online data.
+That said, if you own an Asus router, it’s worth checking it out.

 Share what you just read!